ga-wdi-lessons/rails-many-to-many-mini-lesson/readme.md

 >Many-to-Many Examples:
 * To join posts to categories, we might have a `CategoryEntry` or `Categorization` model
-* To join songs to playlists, we might have a `PlaylistEntry` model
 * To join users and events, we might create an `Attendance` model
 * To join users and courses, we might create an `Registration` model
-* To join photos to groups, we might have a `GroupMembership` model
+* To join photos to groups, we might have a `Membership` model

 ### Generating the Model / Migration (5 min)